Hanlan Boat Club

 In the mid-1990s, electricity was brought in and the road leading to the club was paved.
 A full summer program was in place with well over 100 athletes competing in various regattas.
 In 2000, the University of Toronto Rowing Club moved to Hanlan Boat Club, adding to the membership and combined fleet.

 HBC currently offers a variety of programs; Learn-to-Row, Junior Summer and Fall Competitive, Senior Summer and Fall Competitive, Masters Competitive, Long Distance Adventure, Recreational and Summer Youth Watersports.
 The Strategic Plan includes the development of a Corporate League and the possibility of other programs, e.g. Adaptive.

 Hanlan Boat Club, named after the world-famous sculler Edward “Ned” Hanlan has a rich and colourful history on Lake Ontario.
 Read about Ned's life here: The Life of Ned Hanlan by Richard MacFarlane

-HBC is run by a Board of Directors, which is elected for two-year terms.
+HBC is run by a Board of Directors, which is elected for three-year terms.
 The Board also includes representatives of other HBC stakeholders; namely Havergal College, University of Toronto, and Upper Canada College.

-A sub-group of Board members constitutes the Executive Committee.
+The elected Board members are all volunteers.
 This is the management committee of the Club and meets throughout the year.
-The Head Coach is invited to attend most Executive Committee meetings.
+The Head Coach is invited to attend most meetings.